misikir21/mama/README.md

 ### Key Features <a name="key-features"></a>

--  Add a new task
+-  Add
--  Remove a completed task
+-  Subtract
--  Display all task
+-  Multiply
--  Data is preserved in the browser's memory
+-  Divde

 ## 🚀 Live Demo <a name="live-demo"></a>